 Another few attractive features of cloud-based servers are,

 - The server’s capacity can be increased at any time (CPU, Memory, and Storage).

-- You can backup the entire server with all your data on a daily basis at less cost.
-And each backup will be incremental, so you will not be charged for every backup.
+- You can back up the entire server with all your data on a daily basis at less cost.
+Each backup will be incremental, so you will not be charged for every backup.
 Instead, you will be charged for the amount of data you have.

 - You can also get managed database servers that are highly available and will have 100% uptime.

 - Cheap cloud storage for storing your website files.

 One classic example of a cloud computing service is Amazon Web Services, AWS.
 It is the granddaddy of cloud computing.
 You can have a data center (Networking, Firewall, Servers, and Storage) of your own on AWS.